luiscarlosgph/how-to/luks/README.md

    MOUNT_POINT="/mnt/$HDD_NAME"

    # Check that the disk is not already decrypted
-   echo -e "[INFO] Checking that the disk is not already decrypted" decrypted=`ls /dev/mapper | grep $HDD_NAME` if [ ! -z "${decrypted}" ]; then
+   echo -e "\n[INFO] Checking that the disk is not already decrypted" decrypted=`ls /dev/mapper | grep $HDD_NAME`
+   if [ ! -z "${decrypted}" ]; then
      echo -e "[ERROR] It seems that the hard drive has been already decrypted."